 German lab, J&J still hashing out details of COVID-19 vaccine clot collaboration

-ZURICH, June 18 (Reuters) - A scientist investigating rare blood clots possibly linked to AstraZeneca's (AZN.L) and Johnson & Johnson's (JNJ.N) COVID-19 vaccines has yet to start a planned collaboration with the U.S. company, he said, as talks over their research pact continue.
+ZURICH (Reuters) - A scientist investigating rare blood clots possibly linked to AstraZeneca’s and Johnson & Johnson’s COVID-19 vaccines has yet to start a planned collaboration with the U.S. company, he said, as talks over their research pact continue.

 Dr. Andreas Greinacher, a transfusion medicine expert at Germany’s Greifswald University, has been studying clotting with low blood platelets in people who got AstraZeneca’s vaccine.